iraryc/northwind-workshop-express-server/README.md

     App listening at port 8081
   ```

-- Verify the server is working as expected by accessing http://localhost:8081/api/categories with a broswer or a third party tool like [Postman](https://www.postman.com/)
+- Verify the server is working as expected by accessing http://localhost:8081/api/categories with a browser or a third party tool like [Postman](https://www.postman.com/)

   **Expected output from URL**
   ```js